sagemeadows/phonlab-guide/README.md

 2. Open your command line
 3. Run the script

-The structure of the command to run the script looks like this, with optional parts in parentheses:
+The structure of the command to run the script looks like this, with optional parts in parentheses (remove the parentheses if you use them):

 `python3 path_to_script/organize.py path_to_output_directory_1/processed_data/aggregated_data.csv (path_to_output_directory_2/processed_data/aggregated_data.csv...) (export (path_to_destination_for_organized_data/))`